 Lancaster, population 55,000, is the capital of Lancaster County in south-central Pennsylvania.
 Located in Pennsylvania Dutch country, it has pretty scenery.
 It is home to the private Franklin and Marshall College.
 The town has a long and important history - Conestoga wagons and the Pennsylvania long rifle were both made here.
 President James Buchanan hailed from Lancaster, as did Thaddeus Stevens.
 Woolworth's, the first successful five and dime store, opened in Lancaster.
 Lancaster General Hospital and Franklin & Marshall are engaged in the Northwest Gateway Project, a $73 million conversion of a former Armstrong industrial plant into an exciting and major expansion of their campuses.
 Photo of Duke Street courtesy of and per license of Wikipedia and Scanlan; photo of The Shadek-Fackenthall Library at Franklin and Marshall College courtesy of Wikipedia and Smallbones, both photos Licensed under CC BY-SA 3.0/

 Watch this short Youtube video prepared by AideM Media Solutions

 Where to Retire in Lancaster and Home Prices

 You can live in town or in one of the active adult or CCRCs in the area (see link at right).
-Zillow pegged the median value of a home to be about $115,100 in late 2016.
+Zillow pegged the median value of a home to be about $127,400 in mid-2018.

 What Is Special about Lancaster

 Lancaster has a rich history.
 It is also a college town in a pretty part of Pennsylvania Dutch country.
 The Central Market is the oldest farmers market in the country and a big tourist attraction because of the Amish goods offered for sale there.
 Many cultural institutions.
 Renovating the downtown area.

 What Is Not Special about Lancaster